oscarreyes98/Twitter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to get access data inside brackets in Json
-2. How to incrmement favorite and retweet count
+2. How to increment favorite and retweet count

 ## Video Walkthrough